 Seeing West Yorkshire

-We hope you enjoy the issue, and hearing about new ways of seeing West Yorkshire.
+We hope you enjoy the issue and hearing about new ways of seeing West Yorkshire.
 Please share it with your family and friends.Ways of Seeing - Issue #2

 This issue includes a fantastic mix of viewpoints.
 We explore the essence of West Yorkshire through a camera lens, we hear about researching earthworms at the University of Leeds, have a glimpse behind the scenes of filming Gentleman Jack, take a dip in Gaddings Dam, find out about making sausages a local business and confront some sculpture in the landscape.

-We hope that you enjoy it, and that it illustrates how wide and varied our experiences of the West Yorkshire landscape can be – and how we can celebrate it together by sharing our stories.Ways of Seeing - Issue #1
+We hope that you enjoy it and that it illustrates how wide and varied our experiences of the West Yorkshire landscape can be – and how we can celebrate it together by sharing our stories.Ways of Seeing - Issue #1